barumau/pandunia/pol/pol-pandunia.md

 Burundi - Rundi
 burza z piorunami - grom tufan
 burza, sztorm, tajfun - tufan
-but - buta
+but - bote
-but - sapatu
+but - botin
 butelka - botel
 Bułgaria - Bulgaria
 być - es
 być mistrzem (być ekspertem) - maste
 być obok - a late
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
-być podobnym, być jak - be sam rupa
 być przeciw - kontra
-być umiejscowionym (być ulokowanym, stać) - be loka
-być wezwanym, być wzywanym, być nazwanym, być nazywanym - be nam
-być widzianym - be vide
 być wycentrowanym, być w środku - a jong
 bóbr - bibre
 bóg, bóstwo - dee